 We live in an instant-gratification world.
 Smartphones, texting, Twitter, UPS & FedEx — they all have us conditioned to getting what we want when we want it.
 Patience is in high demand and low supply these days.

 And there’s the rub with term life insurance.
-It takes a loooong time to get it — with a few exceptions, one of which I’ll dish on later.
+It takes time to get it — with a few exceptions, one of which I’ll dish on later.

 Go Ahead, Pack a Lunch

-The typical application process takes 4-6 weeks to complete.
-And it’s absolutely possible to that extend out several months if things get messy.
+The typical application process takes 3-4 weeks to complete.
+And it’s absolutely possible to go beyond that if things get messy.
 Here are some real numbers from 2013 that show length of time in underwriting for customer applications we processed: